← MCP Install · Cursor

 launchctl setenv MUMO_API_KEY mmo_live_YOUR_KEY_HERE

-Then fully restart Cursor with Cmd+Q and reopen it.
+Then fully restart Cursor with Cmd+Q and reopen it (Cmd+R reload is often not enough for env propagation).

 03